tewemit/CodingChallenges/README.md

 # CodingChallenges
-I will be posting some coding challenges I will be writing/solving so that others will use them for their coding   practice or anything else.
+I will be posting some coding challenges whenever I write/solve one so that others will use them for their coding practice or anything else.